apollographql/apollo-server/docs/source/essentials/server.md

 });
 ```

 > By default, Apollo Server listens on port 4000.
-See the [API reference](../api/apollo-server.html) for additional `listen` options, including how to configure the port.
+See the [API reference][] for additional `listen` options, including how to configure the port.

+[API reference]: /api/apollo-server/

 ### Running the server